khw0726/khw0726.github.io/index.md

 <img class="profile-picture" src="hyunwoo.jpg">

 Hi!
 My name is Hyunwoo Kim.
 I am a Ph.
 D. student in [School of Computing at KAIST](https://cs.kaist.ac.kr).
 I am a member of [KIXLAB](https://kixlab.org), directed by [Juho Kim](https://juhokim.com).
-I am interested in building interactive systems for facilitating communication and collaboration among people with diverse backgrounds.
+I am interested in building interactive systems for facilitating communication and collaboration among people with diverse viewpoints with technical support.

 You can reach me at khw0726 (at) kaist (dot) ac (dot) kr.
 You can also find me from [Facebook](https://facebook.com/hyunwoo.daniel.kim), [Twitter](https://twitter.com/hyunwoo_iam), or [LinkedIn](https://www.linkedin.com/in/hyunwoo-kim-776130121/).